kPherox/URL-Shortener/README.md

 3. Copy `.env.example` to `.env`.
 4. Change database name, username, password on `.env`.
 5. Change `APP_URL` and `SESSION_DOMAIN` on `'env`.
+6. Run `php artisan migration`.
-6. Setting root to `/path/to/URL-Shortener-for-PHP/public`.
+7. Setting root to `/path/to/URL-Shortener-for-PHP/public`.

 ## License
-`URL Shortener for PHP` is released under the MIT License.
+This applicetion is released under the MIT License.
 See [License](License.txt) for details.